SamselTomasz/GBT/README.md

 This is:
 ## Gumbas Backup Tool
+Status:
+under development

+## Overview:
 So what it does?
 Well, it is designed to keep local folder mirrored at some remote location.
 It can be another local folder, can be an FTP server, Google Drive, samba server in your local network etc.

 Why not use lftp for example?
 Because it will not run on Android! :) One of the goals of this program is to keep my files exactly the same across my devices.
-Some of them run Linux, some of the like my mobile phone or tablet run Android.
+Some of them run Linux, some of them like my mobile phone or tablet run Android.
 This is why Python is my weapon of choice.
 Trying to keep it simple, extendable, scalable, and above all, usable :)

 This is very very very! early version.
 Doesnt work yet.
 But work is in progress, please stay tuned :)